-Α Excellent 4.0 I Incomplete 0.0

-B+ Good 3.5 W Withdrawn 0.0

-В Good 3.0 CR Credit 0.0

-C+ Average 2.5 NC No Credit 0.0
+Α Excellent 4.0 Incomplete 0.0 B+ Very Good 3.5 W Withdrawn 0.0 Good 3.0 CR Credit 0.0 В C+ Above Average 2.5 NC No Credit 0.0 Average 2.0 MG No Grade Reported С

-C Average 2.0 F Failure 0.0
+F Failure 0.0 WF Withdrawn, Failure to Attend 0.0

 Hours earned with a "Credit" grade will be added to the total required for graduation but will not affect the grade point average.
 The grade of "I" (incomplete) may be assigned when students, due to extenuating circumstances such as illness or family emergency, have not completed all required coursework and/or examinations for completion of a course.
 The deadlines for removing an "I" are as follows: fall incompletes by the end of the eighth week of the spring semester; spring incompletes by July 1; summer incompletes by the eighth week of the fall semester.
 A grade of "I" is considered to be an "F" for grade point average computing purposes until it is removed, and it becomes an "F" automatically if not removed by the deadline.
-In cases of illnesses or extreme circumstances the "I" will be changed to the grade of "W" with the approval of the Assistant Dean for Academic Affairs.
+In cases of illnesses or extreme circumstances the "I" will be changed to the grade of "W" with the approval of the Associate Dean for Academic Affairs.